 “I mean, when you can literally do anything, how are you supposed to choose?”

 “Right,” he said.
 “I feel so bad for you.”
 I backhanded him lightly on the shoulder.
-“What?
-You think you’ve got problems?
-I couldn’t focus on any of the seminars today.
-I’ve got the story of the century here and I can’t even write about it.”
+“What, you think you’ve got problems?
+I couldn’t focus on any of the talks today.
+I could barely schmooze.
+I’ve got the story of the century here and I can’t write about it.”

 “No wonder so many movie stars become Scientologists,” I muttered.